KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 *July 6, take what you need*

 Downtown Mountain View starts opening back up, converting the streets into outdoor seating areas.
-I feel angry on behalf of the people working at these restaurants, forced to come into work and expose themselves just so some yuppies can order some french fries.
+I feel angry on behalf of the people working at these restaurants, forced to come into work and expose themselves to the virus just so some yuppies can order some french fries.
 Then again, maybe they want to work, and I should be supporting local businesses more?
 Another example of how I just want to know what the right thing to do is.

 Total Wine and More has stayed open this entire time, and now has a checkout line dedicated for services like GrubHub.
-I'm disgusted by the idea of tech yuppies ordering a 6 pack from their phones and forcing an underpaid "gig worker" to expose themselves all for the sake of convenience and profit.
+I'm disgusted by the idea of tech yuppies ordering a 6 pack from their phones and forcing an underpaid "gig worker" to expose themselves to the virus all for the sake of convenience and profit.
 But again, I don't know if what I'm doing is any better.

 ![NASA sign](/blog/images/my-quarantine/2020-07-18.jpg)